Rallying-Championship leader Rovanpera crashes out in Croatia

 The Finn and co-driver Jonne Halttunen walked away unhurt from the accident, with in-car video footage showing the Toyota plunging off road and ending up among trees with a smashed windscreen.

-Rovanpera may be able to rejoin the event on Saturday, with the possibility of at least scoring points in the final power stage on Sunday.
+Rovanpera had hoped to rejoin on Saturday, with the possibility of at least scoring points in the final power stage on Sunday, but Toyota said after an inspection that the car was too badly damaged.

-"Really sorry for the team, this was my mistake and I will learn from this.
-Mechanics will check the car once we get it back to service to see if the car is fixable for tomorrow," the driver said on Twitter.
+"Really sorry for the team, this was my mistake and I will learn from this," the driver said on Twitter.

 "Super annoyed, the whole opening stage was super slippery and we were struggling with a lot of understeer.